allegro/blog/_posts/2022-09-04-probabilistic-algorithms.md

 the more memory our program needs.
 In an extreme case, when each added element is different from the others, the memory complexity of this approach will be linear.
 This is bad news when we want to operate on a large volume of data, because we will very quickly use all available memory.
-If, additionally, requests for the cardinal number comes from clients in high intensity, and the input set contains billions of elements, it is easy to imagine that the approach described above has no chance of success.
+If, additionally, requests for the cardinal number come from clients with high intensity, and the input set contains billions of elements, it is easy to imagine that the approach described above has no chance of success.

 How to address this issue?
 In such a situation we can switch to one of ingenious probabilistic algorithms.
 Their